+Financial liabilities at

+amortised

-Financial liabilities at amortised cost US\$
+Financial liabilities cost

+US\$

-Amount due to the Investment Manager
+Amount due to the investment manager 41,159

-19. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS
+18. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS

-The available-for-sale investments and financial assets at fair value through profit or loss held by the Company are carried at fair value.
+The financial assets at fair value through profit or loss held by the Company are carried at fair value.

-Management has assessed that the fair values of all other financial assets and liabilities, carried at amortised cost, approximate to their respective carrying amounts due to the relatively short-term nature of these financial instruments.
+Management has assessed that the fair values of all other financial assets and liabilities, carried at amortised cost, approximate to their respective carrying amounts due to the relatively short-term nature of these instruments.

-The Investment Manager is responsible for determining the policies and procedures for the fair value measurement of financial instruments and reports directly to the audit committee of the Company.
+The Investment Manager is responsible for determining the policies and procedures for the fair value measurement of financial instruments and reports directly to the chief financial officer and the audit committee.
 At each reporting date, the Investment Manager analyses the movements in the values of financial instruments and determines the major inputs applied in the valuation.
-The valuation is reviewed and approved by the directors of the Company.
+The valuation is reviewed and approved by the chief financial officer and the directors.
 The valuation process and results are discussed with the audit committee twice a year for interim and annual financial reporting.

-19. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS (Cont'd)
+18. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS (Cont'd)

 The fair values of listed equity investments are based on quoted market prices.
-The fair value of an unlisted equity investment is based on the reference to market comparable companies.
-The valuation method is based on assumptions that are not supported by observable market prices or rates.
-The valuation requires making estimates about the enterprise value of other comparable companies, discounts for lack of marketability and expected market multiples.
-Management believes that the estimated fair value resulting from the valuation technique, which is recorded in profit or loss, is reasonable, and that it was the most appropriate value at the end of the reporting period.
+The fair value of an unlisted equity investment designated at fair value through profit or loss has been estimated using a market-based valuation technique based on assumptions that are not supported by observable market prices or rates.
+The valuation requires the directors to determine comparable public companies (peers) based on industry, size, leverage and strategy, and to calculate an appropriate price multiple, such as enterprise value to sales ("EV/S") multiple for each comparable company identified.
+The multiple is calculated by dividing the enterprise value of the comparable company by a sales measure.
+The multiple is then discounted for considerations such as illiquidity based on company-specific facts and circumstances.
+The discounted multiple is applied to the corresponding sales measure of the unlisted equity investments to measure the fair value.
+The directors believe that the estimated fair value resulting from the valuation technique, which is recorded in the statement of financial position, and the related change in fair value, which is recorded in profit or loss, is reasonable, and that it was the most appropriate value at the end of the reporting period.

-Below is a summary of significant unobservable inputs to the valuation of financial instruments together with a quantitative analysis as at 31 December 2018 and 31 December 2017:
+Below is a summary of significant unobservable inputs to the valuation of financial instrument together with a quantitative sensitivity analysis as at 31 December 2019 and 2018: